Octopus-100

-Octopus-100 is an interceptor drone of British manufacture.
+Octopus-100 is an interceptor drone of Ukrainian design and British manufacture.

+History

+The project reflects tighter military-industrial London-Kyiv co-operation in the present Russo-Ukraine war, being "the first serial production of a Ukrainian combat drone within a NATO country".

+President Volodymyr Zelenskyy demonstrated the Octopus-100 to UK Prime Minister Keir Starmer late October 2025.

 Thousands of units are planned to be mass-produced by the UK for Ukraine under the aegis of Build With Ukraine project, a production figure which speaks to the weapon's scalability and modularity (a design philosophy for rapid field deployment).

+Design

 Technical specifications have not been officially released.
-The project reflects tighter military-industrial London-Kyiv co-operation in the present Russo-Ukraine war, being "the first serial production of a Ukrainian combat drone within a NATO country".
-President Volodymyr Zelenskyy demonstrated the Octopus-100 to UK Prime Minister Keir Starmer late Ocotober 2025.